8-Dostie Rock Climbing

 |Shared By:||kenr on Aug 8, 2016|

-Top-Roping: A way to get access to set up anchor at top of the right side of this sector is by first hiking/scrambling up steep Right toward sector 9 Chouinard.
-But before reaching it, scramble up Left a little ways, then traverse Left across upper part of South-facing wall (4th class exposed), then continue traversing north (3rd class) above top of sector 8 Cosmiques lower wall.
+A way to get access to set up top-rope anchor above the lower right side of this sector is by first hiking/scrambling up steep Right toward sector 9 Chouinard.
+But before reaching it, scramble up Left a little ways, then traverse Left across upper part of South-facing wall (4th class exposed), then continue traversing north (3rd class) above top of sector 8 Dostie lower wall.

 Name: Craig Dostie has been a key builder of enthusiasm for backcountry skiing in the SIerra -- and central information source for equipment and techniques and locations and community for all USA backcountry skiing, especially through Couloir magazine (now merged with Backcountry magazine).
 Later launched the EarnYourTurns website.

 Grew up around Moorpark by Los Angeles.
 Started skiing backcountry in the San Gabriel and San Bernardino mountains because could not afford lift tickets.
 The Alpine Ski Touring Committee of the Sierra Club needed a newsletter, so he started "Le Chronicle du Couloir".
 Then saw that the need was larger than California, so launched the first nationwide magazine for the growing movement of backcountry skiing (and broadened the vision to snowboarding) - [ see story ] -

 . . (previous name "Cosmiques" was for the high mountain refuge / hut / hotel (after a station for research on cosmic rays) near the top station of the mechanical lift which quickly brings climbers up from the valley floor.

 warning: The rock in this sector has not been climbed much yet, and much of the rock is still breakable and loose -- so the belayer and other people should stand far away from underneath the climber.